China's plans to build a new embassy near the Tower of London stall amid local opposition | Science-Environment

 That's about 18 per cent bigger than the new US embassy in London, which opened in 2018 with 48,000 square metres of space.

-While Tower Hamlets planning officials recommended authorising the project, the borough council voted on February 10 to refuse planning permission.
+While Tower Hamlets planning officials recommended authorizing the project, the borough council voted on February 10 to refuse planning permission.

 The Chinese Embassy in London called on the British government to intervene.

-"We urge the UK side to fulfill its relevant international obligations."
-British authorities did not immediately respond to requests for comment.
+But the government said it takes its "obligations under the Vienna Convention on Diplomatic Relations extremely seriously and we will continue to do so," and stressed that planning decisions are made by local councils, which give applicants the opportunity to appeal.

-The embassy decision comes amid growing concerns in the UK about Chinese investments in critical infrastructure, as well allegations that it has attempted to influence British politicians and university researchers.
+There is growing concern in the UK about Chinese investments in critical infrastructure, as well allegations that it has attempted to influence British politicians and university researchers.

 The Tower Hamlets council said the proposed embassy compound would strain local police resources, increase road congestion and have a negative impact on the area surrounding Tower of London.